Feeling burnt out, exhausted and cold all the time? Impaired thyroid functioning may be part of the problem.

 painful menstrual cycles

-Quite the list.
 Looks like things have cooled and slowed down, right?
 Right.
 Most clients with hypothyroidism have a basal body temperature of 97.6 or below.
-In the eyes of Chinese medicine this is a deficiency of Yang–the fire in the body–but it’s not quite that simple.
+In the eyes of Asian medicine (Chinese medicine) this is a deficiency of Yang – the fire in the body – but it’s not quite that simple.

 Causes of hypothyroidism

 Heredity – Mom or Dad may have passed the trait down.
 Yet, even in this instance, there is improvement that can be made.
 We look at whether the person’s habits encourage or discourage healthy thyroid functioning.

 Burning the candle at both ends – Literally, you worked and/or played too hard and often without adequate rest appropriate for your life stage, health and constitution.
 This leads to a collapse of Yang and Qi (energy, for an over simplified definition) in the body – you snuffed out the fire by using up all the oil (Yin).
 This includes having too many children and leading an excessive lifestyle.
 Yes, Qi and Yang are recoverable, but it takes time which can be difficult to convince a type A personality that they do need 8 hours of sleep.

 Illness – Severe illness or long term chronic patterns will whittle away the immune system and the Qi in the body.
 Included in this we have to look at the drugs and their effect on the body.